-The polarimeter was operated at the beginning of November 2009, during MPIfR observing time.
-Technical observations were carried out during the night of November 5th, for about 12 hours.
-Weather conditions were not good, with a content of precipitable water vapor (PWV) of 2.5 mm that, at the wavelength of LABOCA (870 μ m) corresponds to a zenithal opacity of 0.7.
-Before the beginning of the observations the RHWP was accurately tuned to maximize the polarization modulation efficiency.
-For that, a reference polarized target was placed at the focal plane of the telescope and the distance between the grid and the mirror was adjusted maximizing the modulated signals.
-Observations were done using a compact raster of spirals pattern, similar to the mapping mode typically used for photometry with LABOCA.
+The polarimeter has the status of PI instrument on APEX, therefore it can be operated only during MPIfR observing time.
+This condition limits the observing time available for polarization observations.
+The hardware was installed on APEX at the end of October 2009, since then we only had three short observing periods.
+In all cases weather conditions were never too good, with a content of precipitable water vapor (PWV) in the range 1.5 mm - 2.5 mm that, at the wavelength of LABOCA (870 μ m) corresponds to a zenith opacity of 0.5 - 0.7.

+Before the beginning of the observations the RHWP is accurately tuned to maximize the polarization modulation efficiency.
+For that, a reference polarized target is placed at the focal plane of the telescope and the distance between the grid and the mirror is adjusted maximizing the modulated signals.

-We used the same hardware and a slightly modified data acquisition chain to operate LABOCA but new software was installed to operate the polarimeter and to acquire the position reference from the encoder.
-The final raw data were stored in the usual MBFITS format (Multi-Beam FITS) by the data writer embedded in the APEX Control Software [11].
+We use the same hardware and a slightly modified data acquisition chain to operate LABOCA.
+New software has been installed to operate the polarimeter and to acquire the position reference from the encoder embedded in the APEX Control Software^[11].

-The bolometers of LABOCA are DC-coupled and the total intensity is preserved in the acquired signals, well described by Eqs.
-(3) and (4) respectively for observations done with horizontal and vertical analyzer.
-There is an advantage here in comparison to the previous installations of PolKa: in fact, we get simultaneously Stokes I, Q, U and there is no need to repeat the observation in photometry mode, as it was required at the HHT and at the MRT (see Sect.
+The bolometers of LABOCA are DC-coupled and the total intensity is preserved in the acquired signals, as described by Eqs.
+(3) and (4), for observations done with horizontal and vertical analyzer respectively.
+There is an advantage here in comparison to the previous installations of PolKa: in fact, we get simultaneously Stokes I, Q, U and there is no need to repeat the observation in total power, as it was required at the HHT and at the MRT (see Sect.
 3.1).